abdulhalik-ai/email-spam-detection/README.md

 This data is used to train and test the machine learning model.

 ---
+## 📄 Dataset License
+The dataset used in this project is used strictly for educational and academic purposes only.
+---

 ## How the Project Works
 1. The email text data is cleaned and prepared